 - The recipe suggests letting these cool on the baking sheets for 30 minutes after pulling them out of the oven.
 The cooling process allows the cookies to firm up for easy removal.

 You’re sure to get your chocolate fix by trying some of these wonderful chocolate treats.
-Chocolate Truffle Brownies, Cocoa Cupcakes with Chocolate Buttercream, Caramel Filled Chocolate Cookies, and these Fudgy Cocoa Brownies are all Skinny Chick family approved!
+Chocolate Truffle Brownies, Caramel Filled Chocolate Cookies, and these Fudgy Cocoa Brownies are all Skinny Chick family approved!

 Black Gold Cookies